.ch: Domain hacks

-The .ch domain is very popular in domain hacks, used to spell words and names that end in "ch": for example, Techcrunch's tcrn.ch.
+The .ch domain is very popular in domain hacks, used to spell words and names that end in "ch".

+For example, Techcrunch's tcrn.ch, as well as the University of Michigan's myumi.ch and umresear.ch.

 This phenomenon is not limited to English; to take another example, the domain scha.ch (Schach, German for "chess") has been registered.

 .swiss

-The Federal Office of Communications (OFCOM) has begun registering .swiss domains as of 7 September 2015.
-This is meant to augment the traditional .ch TLD.
+The Federal Office of Communications (OFCOM) has begun registering .swiss domains as of 7 September 2015 meant to augment the traditional .ch TLD.

 Applicants must currently have a "registered place of business and a physical administrative base in Switzerland" to apply.